 - Your mouse cursor will change to a selection icon.

-- Use the cursor to select one or more nodes directly on the canvas.
+- Hold the Ctrl key on the keyboard and use the cursor to select one or more nodes directly on the canvas.

-- Fit To Screen: When multiple data query results are displayed on the screen, the Link Analysis View may struggle to fit all nodes within the visible area, especially on smaller screens.
+When multiple data query results are displayed on the screen, the Link Analysis View may struggle to fit all nodes within the visible area, especially on smaller screens.
 The Fit to Screen feature addresses this by automatically centering and scaling all queries and data nodes to fit within the available screen space.
-This ensures that the entire view remains accessible and easy to navigate, regardless of screen size.
+This ensures that the entire view remains accessible and easy to navigate, regardless of screen size. - Zoom In/Out

-- Zoom In/Out: These options allow you to zoom in and out of the results of view within the canvas, helping you adjust the display for better clarity and focus.
+These options allow you to zoom in and out of the results view within the canvas, helping you adjust the display for better clarity and focus.
 The same functionality can also be achieved using your mouse controls, offering flexibility in how you navigate and explore the view.

 Timeline View